eosnetworkfoundation/grant-framework/applications/ssi-toolkit-verifiable-credentials.md

 - Other experience includes backend development with [Robustwealth](https://www.thewealthmosaic.com/vendors/robustwealth) wealth trading platform and [Mastercard](https://www.mastercard.com/).

 Rebal Alhaqash is our full stack developer.
 With 2.5 years experience with React and React native, he leads the user facing side of the application.
 He has previously worked on the [Farm Credibility](https://farmcredibly.com/) project creating smart contracts in Solidity and connecting these to the front-end client.
 He has also worked with server side technologies in JavaScript and nestjs.

+Stefan Selg & Mia Jacobson comprise our marketing and public relations team.
+They are both active in the community and are graduates of marketing, content, and growth programs.
+Their dedication and experience will certainly aid in our success!

 ### **Team Org Repos**